 Sir Albert is located in Amsterdam’s vibrant De Pijp district, just down the street from the famous Albert Cuyp Market.
-Albert Cuyp (1620 – 1691) was one of the most prominent painters of the Dutch Golden Age.
+Albert Cuyp (1620 – 1691) was one of the most prominent painters.
 As a tribute to the neighborhood and Dutch culture, we named Sir Albert after him.

 Sir Joan is located on Ibiza’s Passeig Joan Carles.
 The street is named after Juan Carlos I, who was the king of Spain from 1975 to 2014.
 (Joan Carles is the Catalan spelling.)
 He is celebrated for transitioning Spain to democracy post Franco, and several streets and buildings in Spain are named after him.
 Joan/Juan is a very popular name in Spain as well.
 We wanted the hotel to connect with the local Catalan culture, so we named it Joan.